Stevia And Belly Fat

 Helpful in weight control

-Many things contribute to obesity and being overweight, like a high consumption of foods that give energy and are rich in fat and added sugar.
-Stevia, which does not have sugar and contains very few calories (if there is any), helps in reducing the amount of energy consumed without sacrificing sweetness.
+Many things contribute to obesity and being overweight, like a high consumption of energy-dense foods rich in fat and added sugar.
+Stevia, which does not have sugar and contains very few calories, helps in reducing the amount of energy consumed without sacrificing sweetness.

 Lack of allergic reactions